Consumer-related jobs most important to farming and nondurables among goods producers

 In other goods-producing industries, the share of 2010 employment attributable to consumers is projected to range from 10.8 percent in construction to 24.5 percent in durables manufacturing to 26.1 percent in mining.

-Bureau of Labor Statistics, U.S. Department of Labor, The Editor's Desk, Consumer-related jobs most important to farming and nondurables among goods producers on the Internet at http://www.bls.gov/opub/ted/2003/jan/wk1/art05.htm (visited May 24, 2013).
+Bureau of Labor Statistics, U.S. Department of Labor, The Economics Daily, Consumer-related jobs most important to farming and nondurables among goods producers at https://www.bls.gov/opub/ted/2003/jan/wk1/art05.htm (visited September 21, 2023).